jonathanfornari/simplefileparser-impl/README.md

 Build with 'mvn clean install'
 Run tests with 'mvn clean test'

-Application has designed with 3 different modules in mind, in order to comply with the single responsability principle, open-closed principle, dependency inversion etc..
+Application was designed with 3 different modules in mind, in order to comply with the single responsability principle, open-closed principle, dependency inversion (for insstance, the parser depends on the abstractions of Channel and statistics extractors and not any concrete implementation) etc..

 Channel: Monitorable channel, can be a folder or an s3 bucket for instance.
 In order to extend it to monitor/poll anything else than a folder you just need to create a new implementation of MonitorableChannel

 Parser: Specific parsing rules, coordinates polling the items from monitorable channel and applying statistics extractor onto every item

 Statistics: Implements statistics extraction and handle different types/extensions.

 Instructions